poole/hyde/secret.md

 You always put Ada and me first we have talked and when I asked Ada, “Do you think mummy should do some stuff just for her?”
 Ada said “yesssss” so we have made you some special vouchers.

-Thank you for everything you do.Love Matt and Ada

-Thank you for eveything you do.
+Thank you for everything you do.

 Love
 Matt and Ada